 History of my yard.

 I have been incredibly fortunate to own "Jet Rountree "and I have linebred him repeatedly because he embodies what I desire in conformation, temperament, prey drive and intelligence.
 These are things a dog is born with !.., so again, I can not thank James and Laura Stout enough for producing him.
-I credit Jet's make-up to their decrete line breeding of "Stout's Bosshog of Dorsey".
+I credit Jet's make-up to their discrete line breeding of "Stout's Bosshog of Dorsey".
 He is Jet's grandpa, great-grandpa on the sires' side, and his great-great-grandpa twice on his dam's side, makiing him 53% Bosshog.
 And if you count "Ladybird II's" blood, which I do because she is Bosshog's sister and an awesome dog in her own right., he is 56% BH/LBII blood.
-This line-breeding, I have done to the point that I am having to bring in new blood.
-Realizing now, that Bosshogs' blood is not only a foundation block for many breeding programs around the world, but highly prized by many, to preserve the look and traits that he and Jet possess, I have been searching out others who have carefully linebred the BH/LBII lines for my "outside" new blood.
-My goal is to produce fine dogs in their own right, but with an awesome heritage incorporating the tried and true BH/LBII bloodlines.
+Now I've been line-breeding Jet to the point that I am having to bring in new blood.
+Realizing that Bosshogs' blood is not only a foundation block for many breeding programs around the world, but highly prized by many to preserve the look and traits that he and Jet possess, I have been searching out others who have carefully linebred the BH/LBII lines for my "outside" new blood, or for new OSW or WE blood to incorporate.
+My OTSB's, although they make good family pets and protection dogs, are basically OSW's, which in my case are standard type, early blood, American Bulldogs, very heavily outcrossed to White Eglish and used mainly for hog hunting.
+My goal is to produce fine dogs in their own right, but with an awesome heritage including the tried and true BH/LBII bloodlines.